tomasherceg/dotvvm-docs/Pages/control-development-binding-extension-parameters.md

 ## Binding Extension Parameters

-Any DotVVM binding is an expression that may use certain identifiers and there is a few types of them:
+Any DotVVM binding is an expression that may use certain identifiers and there are a few types of them:

 * Class Names - For example, `System.String`, these don't have any value, you can only access (static) members on them.
 	The set of accessible classes is controlled by `NamespaceImport`s, you can set it globally in the `DotvvmConfiguration` or locally using `@import` directive.